 What results can I expect from LipiFlow treatment?

-It’s important to understand that dry eye is a chronic condition and there is no permanent treatment for this disease.
-While LipiFlow is not a cure, it does help restore oil production to help improve dry eye symptoms and prevent progression of evaporative dry eye.
-Extended relief from LipiFlow can be affected by many factors including your age, general health, how long you’ve had evaporative dry eye syndrome, and amount of activities you do that can make dry eye symptoms worse (e.g., staring at a computer for a long time).
+It’s important to understand that dry eye disease is a chronic condition and there is no permanent treatment for this disease.
+While LipiFlow is not a cure, it does help restore oil production to help improve dry eye symptoms and prevent progression of evaporative dry eye and further meibomian gland loss.
+Extended relief from LipiFlow can be affected by many factors including your age, general health, how long you’ve had evaporative dry eye syndrome, and the amount of activities you do that can make dry eye symptoms worse (e.g., staring at a computer for a long time).
 For some patients, repeated LipiFlow treatments may be recommended or necessary.

 How do I prepare for my LipiFlow exam?

 The following instructions describe the steps you will take to prepare for your LipiFlow procedure.
 Please follow these instructions carefully.

 12 hours Before LipiFlow/LipiView exams (excludes 1 month follow ups)